FoalTS/foal/docs/advanced/controller-factories.md

 # Controller factories

-Controller factories let you create a controller from a given service.
+Controller factories are objects that create controllers from services or functions.
+They should be the only the way to create them.

+## The `basic` controller factory

+## The service controller factories

 Some already exist such as `rest` or `view` in the `@foal/common` package.
 But you can also create your own.

 First define the interface of the `Service`s you will use.
 For example: